gatsbyjs/gatsby/docs/blog/2019-03-05-dot-org-messaging-survey/index.md

 From framework supporters (31%):

-- "because imho gatsby is a set of tools, that help you with the heavy-lifting of creating web products, it’s a framework, a very amazing and flexible framework :)"
+- "because imho Gatsby is a set of tools, that help you with the heavy-lifting of creating web products, it’s a framework, a very amazing and flexible framework :)"
 - "I would like it to be framework agnostic, like Hugo.
 React is good but not perfect... and so is Vue.
 Vanilla JS remains the best."
 - “Gatsby provides so much functionality that I would never be able to build myself, while still empowering me to build any website or web app I want.
 All this comes with low-to-no costs for deploying projects, and is an immensely valuable tool.
 To make things even better, I get to use my favorite technologies without having to learn a bunch of proprietary conventions like other frameworks.”